rishabhpreethan/rishabhpreethan/README.md

 ### Hey there!

-- 🌱 I’m currently learning kubernetes
+- 🌱 I’m currently learning Docker Containers
 - 📫 How to reach me: email me on rishabh.preethan@gmail.com